jmecom/jmecom.github.io/_posts/2015-08-21-designing-a-programming-language.md

 But, I've thought about it enough and decided that I'm going to go ahead and begin, as I've decided on a few ideas that have pushed me to finally start:

-* This will be a long term project, with incremental, weekly goals.
+* This will be a long term project, with incremental, bi-weekly goals.
 This means if I'm inspired by some other smaller project, I can still go ahead and build it.
 * The announcement of WebAssembly was very exciting to me, so in the long term I've decided to make WebAssembly the compilation target.
 Until then, I'll compile to JS.
 * I find compilers fascinating and I'd be doing myself a disservice to not start working on my own.

-I'll be writing this blog to go along with my weekly goals.
+I'll be writing this blog to go along with my short term goals.
 If this project is successful, these posts will be a nice guideline to anyone else interested in crafting their own language.
 So, let's begin!

-### Next week's goal
+### Next goal
 * Have an idea of the *premise* of the language.
 Why use it?
 What makes it great?
 * Have some idea of the *syntax* of the language.
 Write some code samples.
 * Do some *research* on tools or libraries that may be useful in implementing the language.